scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 time required to reach a model of a particular test accuracy.
-Of course, there is some overhead to our current framework, which is why the number of model updates does not exactly correlate with the wall-clock time required to complete training. [#]_ In summary, the time required to complete training is shown in Table :ref:`table:centralized`.
+Of course, there is some overhead to our current framework, which is why the number of model updates does not exactly correlate with the wall-clock time required to complete training.
+In summary, the time required to complete training is shown in Table :ref:`table:centralized`.

-.. [#] Reducing this overhead is future work.

 .. figure:: figs/centralized/updates.pdf
    :align: center